gohugoio/hugo/content/content-management/multilingual.md

 If you want all of the languages to be put below their respective language code, enable `defaultContentLanguageInSubdir: true`.

 Only the obvious non-global options can be overridden per language.
-Examples of global options are `BaseURL`, `BuildDrafts`, etc.
+Examples of global options are `baseURL`, `buildDrafts`, etc.

 ## Taxonomies and Blackfriday